 Substance Abuse Treatment in Atlanta

-Only recently have more alcoholism treatment program providers recognized this as being such an under-served community (the Atlanta metro area has roughly 6 million people now) and more drug rehab programs are opening to be able to help those in need.
+Only recently have more alcoholism treatment program in atlanta providers recognized this as being such an under-served community (the Atlanta metro area has roughly 6 million people now) and more drug rehab programs are opening to be able to help those in need.
 Finding the right outpatient rehab center for your situation may be a bit difficult still.

 A quick search online will result in a few programs, and some are listed at the SAMHSA directory, but there are plenty that aren’t easily found in either place.
 There are some newer programs, some faith-based facilities and other types of centers.